codegouvfr/topics-dsfr/CONTRIBUTING.md

 By signing off their contributions, contributors accept the [developer certificate of origin](https://developercertificate.org).

-If you wish, you can also send your suggestions directly to `contact@code.gouv.fr`.
+If you wish, you can also send your suggestions directly to `floss@numerique.gouv.fr`.